Philippine Declaration of Independence: The text of the "Act of the Proclamation of Independence of the Filipino People"

-The Act of the Proclamation of Independence of the Filipino People (Acta de la proclamación de independencia del pueblo Filipino; Katitikan ng Pagpapahayag ng Kasarinlan ng Sambayanang Pilipino) is part of a long line of declarations of independence including the United States Declaration of Independence.
-It includes a list of grievances against the Spanish government stretching back to Ferdinand Magellan's arrival in 1521 and confers upon "our famous Dictator Don Emilio Aguinaldo all the powers necessary to enable him to discharge the duties of Government, including the prerogatives of granting pardon and amnesty."
+The Act of the Proclamation of Independence of the Filipino People (Acta de la proclamación de independencia del pueblo Filipino; Katitikan ng Pagpapahayag ng Kasarinlan ng Sambayanang Pilipino) is part of a long line of declarations of independence, including the US Declaration of Independence.
+It includes a list of grievances against the Spanish government stretching back to Ferdinand Magellan's arrival in 1521.
+It confers upon "our famous Dictator Don Emilio Aguinaldo all the powers necessary to enable him to discharge the duties of Government, including the prerogatives of granting pardon and amnesty."